CumulusNetworks/docs/content/cumulus-linux-516/System-Configuration/Authentication-Authorization-and-Accounting/RADIUS-AAA.md

 After you install the required RADIUS packages, configure the following required settings on the switch (the RADIUS client):
 - Set the IP address or hostname of at least one RADIUS server.
 You can specify a port for the server (optional).
 The default port number is 1812.
 - Set the secret key shared between the RADIUS server and client.
-If you include special characters in the key (such as $), you must enclose the key in single quotes (').
+  - If you include special characters in the key (such as $), you must enclose the key in single quotes (').
 NVUE restricts the secret key to a maximum of 32 characters.
+  - Cumulus Linux 5.16 and later supports yubikey <span class="a-tooltip">[OTP](## "One-Time Password")</span> authentication with RADIUS.
+Log into the switch then touch the YubiKey to generate the OTP.
+Depending on the configuration, the password field requires you to provide the password and touch the YubiKeyOTP or the touch the YubiKey without the password.
 - If you use NVUE commands to configure RADIUS, you must also:
   - Set the priority at which Cumulus Linux contacts a RADIUS server for load balancing.
 You can set a value between 1 and 100.
 The lower value is the higher priority.
   - Set the priority for the authentication order for local and RADIUS users.
 You can set a value between 1 and 100.
 The lower value is the higher priority.